FahdAzouz/alx-system_engineering-devops/README.md

+#!/bin/bash
-This project is about shell basics why?
+this project is about shell basics